 While a majority of recent Princeton seniors graduated debt free, about 17 percent chose to borrow, usually for additional expenses such as an unpaid internship or a laptop computer.
 For those Princeton seniors who chose to borrow, their average total indebtedness over four years was $6,600.
 This is much lower than the approximately 70 percent of college seniors in the United States who graduated with loans in 2013 and carried an average debt of $28,400.
 (Source: The Project on Student Debt)

 U.S. News & World Report recently ranked Princeton University first on its lists of schools for best value and lowest student debt at graduation.
-The average graduating debt for those who borrowed is lower at Princeton than any other national university on the U.S. News list.
-For the school ranked second on the U.S. News list, their students average debt was almost double the debt incurred by Princeton students at graduation.
+The average graduating debt for those who borrowed is lower at Princeton than at any other national university on the U.S. News list.

 Princeton's financial aid program has ensured the continued and growing enrollment of a diverse group of students from low- and middle-income backgrounds.
 For students in the Class of 2019 with family incomes of $65,000 or less, the average financial aid package covers all of their costs for tuition, room and board.